TahoeJimbo/ernestine/README.md

-## freeswitch-router
+## Ernestine

+Ernestine is a Lua-based dialplan router for the FreeSWITCH™ open-source PBX.

-While largely specific to my situation, this LUA code is "generic enough" to be helpful to others attempting to integrate FreeSWITCH™ into their own integrated calling environments.
+While largely specific to my situation, this Lua code is "generic enough" to be helpful to others attempting to integrate FreeSWITCH™ into their own integrated calling environments.

 Two lua objects ("Dialstring" and "Destination") are worth mentioning here.